 Whether you’re ready to go back to work after taking time off or just thinking about it, my Returning to Work After a Career Break Webinar will be helpful.
 It’s full of the professional advice that I use in my position as Senior Associate Director, Career & Leadership at the University of North Carolina Kenan-Flagler Business School but geared toward women returning to work.
 Sign-up to receive the Webinar Replay that you can watch at your convenience — it’s about 30 minutes — and the accompanying Worksheet, and return to work the right way.

 I'll send an email directly to you with a link to this webinar replay that you can watch at your convenience as well as the worksheet.

 Success!
 I'll deliver the link to the webinar replay and the worksheet to your e-mail address momentarily.

 There’s no shortage of advice on the internet for job-seekers when it comes to resumes.
 But women returning to work after a career gap have a special situation: You’ve been very busy while out of the paid workforce but don’t necessarily have a job title or professional accomplishments to show for it.
 Here are a few suggestions to help you as you put together your resume:

 Use an objective or summary statement.
-An objective or summary at the top of the resume may be especially important since your career is not necessarily following a linear path.
-Chose just one these: The objective is handy if you are applying for a job for which you may not be an obvious fit or you are a career-switcher, like many women returning to the workforce after a career break.
+An objective or summary at the top of the resume is especially important when your career does not follow a linear path.
+The objective is handy if you are applying for a job for which you may not be an obvious fit or you are a career-switcher, like many women returning to the workforce after a career break.

 The objective briefly states what type of job you are looking for and the specific skills you have that relate to that job, but must be framed so that it clearly states what you can do for the employer.
 Here’s an example of a well-crafted objective statement: “Obtain a position at Back to Business where I can use my marketing and business development skills to help grow the organization.”